forcepusher/forcepusher/README.md

 ---

 Useful models I've found so far that have any idea what they're doing and not dying while working:
-unsloth/gemma-4-31b-it@iq4_nl (for 24GB GPU, very reliable)
+unsloth/gemma-4-31b-it@iq4_nl (for 24GB GPU, very reliable and heavy, have to use Q8_0 KV Cache)
 unsloth/gemma-4-31b-it@iq3_xxs (for 16GB GPU + 48GB RAM, starter option, can use on 24GB VRAM for bigger context window)

 Models less than 26B are absolutely useless, don't hold your hopes high.
 Put `Always think with attention to details, but limit each thinking block to 10 paragraphs` in the rule or system prompt to avoid schizo thinking loops, or just use my [portable caveman](https://github.com/forcepusher/smol-caveman) prompt.
 Quantize your vision .mmproj file to Q8_0 so you don't have to blind the model completely.
 Don't use uncensored/abliterated crap, every single bit of KL divergence makes a huge difference.
-Don't use Q8_0 KV Cache quantization, it introduces typos (breaking tool usage) and schizo thinking loops.

 ---